dangrebenkin/audio_augmentator/README.md

 pip install -r requirements.txt python setup.py install
 ```
-**The noises dataset will be downloaded automatically during installation.**
+**The noises dataset will be downloaded automatically during installation.
+Use absolute path of downloaded dataset as noises_dataset= value.**

 ### Usage steps